bligneri/odoo-template/README.md

 * `odoo_wssgi.py`: This file contains the various argumennts require by odoo.
 In particular: directories for plugins, where to write the files, etc. Customize as needed
 * `conf/uwsgi.py`: Tune this file according to your needs.
 The default one should work for most use cases.

+## What to do once it is deployed

+* Log in into the admin with `admin`, `admin` and change your password
+* Upgrades from the web interface are not working.
+* Most certainly not ready for production: consider it experimental or a starting point to meet your needs.

 ## References